 Over the next ~10 min, the vessel gradually righted itself.
 On the following evening (May 3), the Captain announced that the incident was caused by a “slip of the hand”.

-The ship was on 20-day Transatlantic repositioning cruise crossing from Caribbean to UK (itinerary April 15 - May 5).
+The ship was on 20-day Transatlantic repositioning cruise crossing from the Caribbean to UK (itinerary April 15 - May 5).

 |January 2011||Fire Accident|

-(Thomson Dream) On January 17, 2011, rumours spread online about an engine room fire accident during the New Year Cruise (Caribbean itinerary from Bridgetown Barbados, departure December 30).
+(Thomson Dream) On January 17, 2011, rumors spread online about an engine room fire accident during the New Year Cruise (Caribbean itinerary from Bridgetown Barbados, departure December 30).
 The itinerary was not affected, and injuries were not reported.

 |May 2010||Structural and Technical Issues|